hirememorey/resilience-basketball/README.md

 2. **Method Over-Specialization Fragility**: One-dimensional players are more vulnerable to playoff schemes that target their primary strength.
 3. **Adaptability Measurement**: Year-over-year changes in a player's scoring profile indicate playoff readiness.

-### The "Method Resilience" Score
+### The "Playoff Resilience Score": A Two-Pillar Approach
-Our primary analytical goal is to move beyond simple box-score stats and quantify a player's offensive adaptability.
-We will calculate a "Method Resilience Score" based on three pillars of scoring diversity:
+Our primary analytical goal is to create a holistic measure of playoff resilience.
+The refined score moves beyond just analyzing a player's style to incorporate their actual performance.
+It is built on two pillars:

+1.  **Performance Resilience (The "What")**: This pillar answers the most important question: "Does the player's raw effectiveness decline?"
+It measures the playoff-to-regular-season change in core efficiency metrics like **True Shooting % (TS%)**, **Points Per Possession (PPP)**, and **Turnover % (TOV%)**.
+It grounds the model in the outcomes that actually matter.

+2.  **Method Resilience (The "How")**: This pillar quantifies a player's offensive adaptability and answers the question: "Is the player's offensive process compromised?"
+It is calculated using a diversity index based on three sub-pillars:
-- **Spatial Diversity**: Measures a player's efficiency and volume from different zones on the court (e.g., rim, midrange, multiple three-point zones).
+    - **Spatial Diversity**: Efficiency and volume from different zones on the court.
-- **Play-Type Diversity**: Measures a player's efficiency and usage across different offensive sets (e.g., Isolation, P&R Ball Handler, Spot-Up).
+    - **Play-Type Diversity**: Efficiency and usage across different offensive sets.
-- **Creation Diversity**: Measures a player's ability to score in different ways (e.g., Catch & Shoot, Pull-ups, Drives).
+    - **Creation Diversity**: Ability to score in different ways (Catch & Shoot, Pull-ups, Drives).

-The final score will analyze the *change* in a player's scoring diversity from the regular season to the playoffs, identifying players whose offensive game is most resistant to targeted defensive pressure.
-For a detailed breakdown of the methodology, see `foundational_principles.md`.
+The final score will analyze the change in a player's combined performance and method scores from the regular season to the playoffs, identifying players whose game is truly resistant to targeted defensive pressure.
+For a detailed breakdown of the refined methodology, see `foundational_principles.md`.

 **✅ FULLY UNBLOCKED:** Complete individual player tracking data across entire NBA (569 players × 105+ metrics)